everythingguy/Fitness-Providers/README.md

 configure .env-sample with your enviroment variables and add "CI=false".
 Make sure to rename it to .env

-configure /config/config-sample.json with your domain names and rename the file as config.json

 ### Commands

 To build the scss and tailwind for the front end use a terminal to change into the client directory and run "npm run build-css"